Arcsaber 11 Play review: affordable all-around ass-kicker?

 Control and shuttle hold

-I had heard a lot about the shuttle hold that these Arcsabers are famous for and while I understood what it meant intellectually, I found it hard to truly grasp before touching the racket.
+I had heard a lot about the shuttle hold that these Arcsabers are famous for and while I understood what it meant intellectually, I found it hard to truly grasp.

 Control and shuttle hold